Bankde/myCustomLog/README.md

 ```

 # Class Setting and Default value
-- maxFileSizeKB=10000
+- maxKB=10000
-New file will be created when current file exceeds 10000KB
+New file will be created when current file exceeds 10000KB.
+Set maxKB to -1 to ignore file size.
-- fileRoundRobin=-1
+- backupCount=-1
-By default, new files will be created infinitely.
-If you set fileRoundRobin to some number, the number of log.num files will be no greater than your config.
-Older log file will be deleted.
+By default, new files will be created infinitely (max 1000, noone should ever exceeds this amount anyway).
+If you set this to some number, the log files will be rotated with count no greather than that number.
+(This config does nothing if setting maxKB to -1)
 - saveFile=None
 You might not want a log but a simple save data file, set path here.
 You can save your data as simple as below example (warning, overwrite if append=0)
 ```